chirag04/react-native-in-app-utils/Readme.md

 ```

 **NOTE:** Call `loadProducts` prior to calling `purchaseProduct`, otherwise this will return `invalid_product`.
 If you're calling them right after each other, you will need to call `purchaseProduct` inside of the `loadProducts` callback to ensure it has had a chance to complete its call.

+**NOTE:** Call `canMakePurchases` prior to calling `purchaseProduct` to ensure that the user is allowed to make a purchase.
+It is generally a good idea to inform the user that they are not allowed to make purchases from their account and what they can do about it instead of a cryptic error message from iTunes.

 **NOTE:** `purchaseProductForUser(productIdentifier, username, callback)` is also available.
 https://stackoverflow.com/questions/29255568/is-there-any-way-to-know-purchase-made-by-which-itunes-account-ios/29280858#29280858